gigasquid/gigasquid.github.io/source/_posts/2015-08-25-converstations-with-datomic-3.markdown

 **Datomic:** I really excel at reads.
 All you have to do is elastically add another peer to me for querying.
 I am not really a good fit for write scale, like big data, or log file analysis.
 You will find me most happy with data that is valuable information of record and has history that is important, like transaction, medical, or inventory data.
 I am also really good at being flexible for development and operations since I can use many different types of storage.
 I have worked with many web and cloud apps.

 **Human:** Thanks for answering all my questions.
-I think you would fit in quite well with our other systems.
-I would be happy to have you come and work with us.
+I think you might fit in quite well with our other systems.

 **Datomic:** Great!

 **Human:** One more thing, this conversation has been great, but do you have any training resources for me and my other human coworkers?

 **Datomic:** Sure thing.
 There are a few really good resources on the [Datomic Training Site](http://www.datomic.com/training.html).
 I would suggest watching the videos there and pairing them with: